What is Midwifery Care?

 Currently, there are over 1000 midwives in Ontario registered with the College of Midwives of Ontario.
 In 1994, Ontario became the first province in Canada to regulate midwifery.
 Ontario midwives practice in clinics in more than 250 communities across Ontario and approximately 18% of all births in the province are attended by midwives, with this number growing year after year!

 The College of Midwives of Ontario (CMO) regulates midwifery in Ontario.
 They determine our scope of practice and our standards of care.
 All midwives in Ontario are registered with the College, and are required to provide maternity care which meets these high standards.

 The Ontario model of midwifery is based on three principles:

 Midwifery care is available to pregnant families throughout their pregnancy, labour, birth, and the first six weeks after birth.
 Midwives spend time developing relationships with clients and are available 24 hours a day, seven days a week.

-Clients are active decision-makers in the care they receive; midwives give information to help you make informed decisions.
+Clients are active decision-makers in the care they receive; midwives provide you with the information you need to help you make informed decisions.